Tornado outbreak of May 18–21, 2013: May 21

 Similar to the preceding days, the slow moving trough and associated cold front moved slowly eastward on May 21.
 Strong instability ahead of the system prompted the SPC to issue a moderate risk of severe thunderstorms for extreme southeast Oklahoma, southwest Arkansas, northwest Louisiana, and northeast Texas; however, the main threat was damaging winds rather than tornadoes.
 With CAPE values of 2,500–4,000 J/kg and 50 to 65 mph shear across the region, conditions were once again favorable for the development of supercells capable of producing large hail.
 Activity was expected to be scattered at first, with some isolated supercells capable of producing tornadoes, but a squall line was anticipated to develop quickly and become the dominant feature.
 In the Northeast and Great Lakes region, southwesterly flow ahead of the trough brought warm, moist air into the area.
-Moderate instability, with CAPE values ranging from 1,000–2,000 J/kg and steep lapse rates were supporting of damaging straight-line winds, especially across Michigan, New York and Massachusetts.
+Moderate instability, with CAPE values ranging from 1,000 to 2,000 J/kg and steep lapse rates were supporting of damaging straight-line winds, especially across Michigan, New York and Massachusetts.
 Later on, instability increased in the Northeast along a quasi-stationary front, leading to the risk of isolated supercells and a mesoscale convective system.

 During the morning of May 21, a strong shortwave trough over the Texas Panhandle moved eastward into Oklahoma.
 Moderate instability in the region led to the formation of thunderstorms across the state, with strong thunderstorms developing near the Oklahoma City metropolitan area, including the devastated city of Moore.